boazbk/tcs/lec_03a_computing_every_function.md

 > ### {.remark title="Result in perspective" #discusscomputation}
 While [NAND-univ-thm](){.ref} seems striking at first, in retrospect, it is perhaps not that surprising that every finite function can be computed with a NAND-CIRC program.
 After all, a finite function $F: \{0,1\}^n \rightarrow \{0,1\}^m$ can be represented by simply the list of its outputs for each one of the $2^n$ input values.
 So it makes sense that we could write a NAND-CIRC program of similar size to compute it.
-What is more interesting is that _some_ functions, such as addition and multiplication,  have a much more efficient representation: one that only requires $O(n^2)$ or even smaller number of lines.
+What is more interesting is that _some_ functions, such as addition and multiplication,  have a much more efficient representation: one that only requires $O(n^2)$ or even fewer lines.

 ### Improving by a factor of $n$ (optional) {#tight-upper-bound}